 A stock-proof gate on the L leads behind a barn and down to a route marked by blue poles across a paddock to a stile alongside a gate.
 Across the stile, marker poles lead to a culverted stream.
 Keep to the high terrace here.
 At the far end, another stile crosses the fenceline at the Park boundary.

 This bush-edge stile marks the junction of three routes.
 Across the steps is the track to the Blackwater Junction and beyond; and 75 metres along this, the track to Waiopehu Hut branches off uphill.
 On the grass terrace below the steps, another stile crosses the fence to an old road.
 This leads to the river and can be used if one travels to or from Blackwater Junction by way of the river, rather than the track.
-This takes longer than the track, but as only one or two of the river crossings (almost) require a swim, provides a pleasant alternative in summer's heat.
+This takes about an hour longer than the track, but as only one or two of the river crossings (almost) require a swim, provides a pleasant alternative in summer's heat.
 Going downstream, pine trees seen on the TR indicate you are nearing the exit point

 Inside the Park boundary, the track is fairly level and well defined and crosses three minor creeks before crossing Blackwater Stream on a suspension bridge.
 One minute past this lies a high grass terrace; the Ohau River is reached a couple of minutes further on.
 From the carpark to Blackwater Junction, a good hour.
 Blackwater Stream itself may be reached from the TL of the Blackwater bridge.